ped-dyn-emp/PeTrack/docs/source/calibration/intrinsic_calibration.md

 of PeTrack.
 :::

-To select the images of the intrinsic calibration, click on the `files` button at the bottom of the `intrinsic parameters` section.
+To select the images of the intrinsic calibration, click on the `calib from images` button at the bottom of the `intrinsic parameters` section.
 Now select your intrinsic calibration images from your local storage.
+If you only have a video and no screenshots of your calibration, click on the `calib from video` button next to the `calib from images` button.
+After selecting the video first, you are prompted to choose a directory to save the generated screenshots of your calibration.
+A popup including a progress bar shows up, indicating how far the generation process is from finishing and how many good samples were found in the video.
-After the images have been selected, click on the `auto` button at the bottom of the `intrinsic calibration` section.
-By click on the `auto` button, the intrinsic calibration will be started.
+After the images have been selected/generated, click on the `auto` button at the bottom of the `intrinsic calibration` section.
+By clicking on the `auto` button, the intrinsic calibration will be started.
 During the calculation you might see your calibration images appearing in the video view with a colored grid over them.